 The student under the thesis option must register for four hours of 499 Thesis.
-Any student using the services of the academic staff or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used.
-Also, to register for 499 the student must actually be working on the subject under the direction of the advisor or thesis chairperson.
-No grade will be given for the course but credit will be entered on the student's record at the time the approved thesis is deposited in the Graduate School Office.
+Any student using the services of the academic staff or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used including the thesis proposal or defense.
+Also, to register for 499 the student must be working on the subject under the direction of the advisor or thesis chairperson.
+No grade will be given for the course but credit (CR) will be entered on the student's record at the time the approved thesis is deposited in the Graduate School Office.
 No credit for 499 may be given to a student who does not complete a thesis.

 Continuous Registration - SSP

-After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved Degree Audit (formerly Plan of Study) and registered for four hours of 499 Thesis, the student is required to maintain continuous registration.
+After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved Degree Audit and registered for four hours of 499 Thesis, the student is required to maintain continuous registration.
 The requirement for continuous registration may be fulfilled by registering for Thesis 499.00.
-The requirement for continuous registration does not apply during a summer term unless the student is graduating in that term.
+The requirement for continuous registration does not apply during a summer term unless the student is proposing, defending, or graduating in that term.
 Registration for 499.00 may be in absentia.
-If circumstances prohibit continuing registration a student must request a leave of absence from the department and then from the Graduate School.
+If circumstances prohibit continuing registration a student must request a leave of absence from the University.
 Any student interrupting registration without obtaining a leave of absence must pay tuition for one credit hour of 499.00 for each of the delinquent semesters upon reenrollment and/or reinstatement.
-Any student requesting reinstatement in a degree program must complete an application for readmission.
+Any student requesting reinstatement in a degree program must complete an application for readmission to the program.
+Continuous registration is required until the submission of all final deposit materials to the Graduate School.
+Consult with the Graduate School for more information.
 (See also Academic Load for Graduate Assistant insurance information.)

 A thesis is written under the direction of a thesis committee appointed in a manner specified by the department.
-The committee normally consists of three or more members of the Graduate Faculty, but shall not be fewer than two members.
-The chair and a majority of the committee shall be Full Members of the Graduate Faculty from the department in which the degree program is located.
-Associate Members may co-chair a thesis with a Full Member.
+The committee normally consists of three or more full members of the Graduate Faculty, but shall not be fewer than two members.
+In all cases the chair must have full graduate faculty status.
+The majority of the committee, which includes the chair, should have full graduate faculty status.
+An associate Member may co-chair a thesis with a Full Member.
+Inquire with your department for any additional requirements.
 Proposed committee members who are not members of the Illinois State University Graduate Faculty must be approved by the Director of Graduate Studies.
 A student must be admitted to a Specialist degree program in the Graduate School before a thesis committee can be appointed.